There are several ways to install Spotify on Ubuntu, Linux Mint, and other Linux distributions, and in this guide we show you two of them.

 Click ‘Add Source’ to confirm the change, then close Software Sources.

-You can achieve the same thing using the command line:
+If all of that looks like effort you can achieve the same thing from the command line:

 sudo add-apt-repository "deb http://repository.spotify.com stable non-free"